NGOWatch: Staff

 Jon Entine, a visiting scholar (since 2002) at the American Enterprise Institute, is the supervising editor of NGOWatch.
 He is an author and journalist, a columnist (since 2001) for the British-based international magazine Ethical Corporation [2] and a consultant focusing on strategic communications, sustainability, and corporate responsibility.
 David Peyton, a research assistant at AEI, is the program manager of NGOWatch.

-Criticism of Former NGOWatch (defunct as of 2007)
+Reception

 Before the original NGOWatch went defunct in 2007, the website Private Eye criticized it as "a subtle attack on the United Nations ... and ... on civil society itself.".

+Political figure Ralph Nader objected to the creation of NGOWatch as a politically motivated effort to go after liberal or progressive NGOs.